 A parameter commonly inquired upon by ratepayers is Hardness.
-Water in the drinking water supply system is classified as hard (~125mg/L).
+Water in the drinking water supply system is classified as hard (~128mg/L).
 In Okanagan Lake there is natural calcium and magnesium as well as natural limestone in the Okanagan valley that contributes to the hardness of our source water.

-Airport Wells 1 and 2 are rated as hard (160mg/L and 180mg/L, respectively).
+Airport Wells 1 and 2 are rated as hard and very hard (168mg/L and 182mg/L in 2023, respectively).
 Very hard water is typical of groundwater sources due to high concentrations of dissolved minerals.